Applications for the Rice MBA are open. Round 1 deadline: October 17. Apply today.

 ""

-Based on research by Antonio Merlo (former professor and dean at Rice University) and Xun Tang
+Based on research by Antonio Merlo (former professor at Rice University) and Arianna Degan

-Antonio Merlo is the former George A. Peterkin Professor and Chair of the Department of Economics at Rice University.
+Antonio Merlo is the forner Dean of the School of Social Sciences at Rice University.

 You May Also Like